yaosiang/psiTurk/doc/stroop.rst

 The ``http://localhost:22362/`` part is set in the configuration options under ``Server Parameters`` in the fields "host" and "port".
 The default value, ``http://localhost:22362/`` is a special term that refers to your own computer.
-As mentioned above, if you wanted to run this experiment publically you would want to change the host option to ``0.0.0.0``.
+As mentioned above, if you wanted to run this experiment publicly you would want to change the host option to ``0.0.0.0``.

 The remaining part of the URL created random (i.e., fake) identifiers which stand-in